xueuee/FED2024Assg1_P04_S10267391/README.md

 - Stores & Contact - Store locations & contact information

 ## Technologies Used
-(In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
+(Mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.)

 - HTML
 - CSS